yt-project/unyt/docs/usage.rst

   >>> import unyt

-The top-level :mod:`unyt` namespace defines both a number of useful functions as well as a number of unit symbols you can use to attach units to numpy arrays or python lists.
+The top-level :mod:`unyt` namespace defines both a number of useful functions as well as a number of unit symbols you can use to attach units to NumPy arrays or python lists.

 An Example from High School Physics